Battle of South Saigon: Battle

 On the morning of 11 May, the survivors from the Phu Loi I Battalion abandoned Cầu Mật and began moving south.
 Most slipped away while it was still dark, clinging to the dense foliage that lined rivers and streams as they marched south.
 One group of 50 soldiers made the mistake of lingering in Cầu Mật until daylight.
 The early dawn light was enough to reveal their location, and within minutes an artillery strike destroyed the group.

 Meanwhile, Schmalhorst resumed his pursuit of the 508th Battalion.
-He sent Company C, 6/31st Infantry to check the nearby hamlet of Da Phouc where the VC had reportedly gone during the night.
+He sent Company C, 6/31st Infantry to check the nearby hamlet of Đa Phước where the VC had reportedly gone during the night.
 When they approached the abandoned community, they came under heavy fire from VC troops who were dug in along the bank of a stream.
 The Americans quickly realized this was no mere rear guard; the VC was throwing everything he had into the fight.
 RPGs, heavy machine-gun fire, and mortar shells flew at Company C. The volume of fire hardly diminished even when precise air and artillery strikes began to explode among the VC positions.
-Schmalhorst inserted by helicopter Company D, 6/31st Infantry, fresh from the battalion base camp, onto the far side of Da Phouc.
+Schmalhorst inserted by helicopter Company D, 6/31st Infantry, fresh from the battalion base camp, onto the far side of Đa Phước.
 When it advanced toward the stream to hit the VC from behind, a contingent from the 508th Battalion turned their weapons around and prevented the trap from closing.
 The firefight continued well into the evening as air strikes and artillery shells lit up the sky.
 In the early hours of 12 May, the 508th Battalion broke contact and continued its retreat south.
-Companies C and D lost a total of 2 dead and 20 wounded in the battle for Da Phuoc.
+Companies C and D lost a total of two dead and 20 wounded in the battle for Đa Phước.

 The VC completed their evacuation of the Eighth District on 12 May.
 A few stragglers fell to the 3/39th Infantry and the 2/47th Infantry, as they swept through the ramshackle buildings and rice fields from Cầu Mật to the Y Bridge.
 Others died from air and artillery strikes that chased the VC as they marched south.

 Aftermath

 The cost of the battle, especially to the Eighth District, had been high.
 Much of Cầu Mật and Xom Ong Doi lay in ruins.
 At least 8,000 homes had been destroyed in the fighting and over a dozen square blocks of the city were a flattened wasteland.
+The 9th Division lost 27 killed in the five-day fight.

 The cost of the battle for the VC was difficult to calculate.
 The 9th Infantry Division recorded a body count of 852 VC killed, but that figure is far too high considering that less than 1,000 VC soldiers were involved in the battle.
 A more likely body count is probably 200 to 250 killed in addition to a somewhat higher number of VC who were wounded.
 It is therefore reasonable to posit a total casualty rate for the four VC battalions somewhere between 50 and 75 percent.